sammlapp/birdnames/README.md

 ### Data Ingestion

+We currently support the latest of each taxonomy as of June 2025.
+We plan to add support for previous taxonomy versions and maintain support for new taxonomy versions in the future.
+We will provide API methods to specify which year of each taxonomy should be used.

-To update taxonomy data, run the ingestion script:
+To update taxonomy data used by the package, first update the raw taxonomy files, then run the ingestion script:

 ```bash
 python ingest_taxonomies.py